tmtsoftware/esw-web-app-example/docs/src/main/flows/db-flow.md

 ### Create a Database access class

 Now we can implement our database access code.
-Go to the `impl` package in backend and add a repository class `RaDecRepository.scala` using the DSL context provided by JOOQ as part of the CSW Database Service.
+Go to the `impl` package in the backend and add a repository class `RaDecRepository.scala` using the DSL context provided by JOOQ as part of the CSW Database Service.
 This will be constructed and injected later in our wiring.